nathan5x-zz/NetworkStrengthDisplay/README.md

 ##### High Speed:
 Upload: Blue Lights, Bright Lights, High speed of flow  and Download: Green Lights, Bright Lights, High speed of flow

 To mask the LEDs from looking like distinct bulbs, and to also make it more appealing, we have used a water dispenser to create a "Water Wall effect".
 This is optional and is being only used for aesthetic purposes.

 (Please note: There is no direct 1-to-1 mapping between the signal strength in bytes/sec to the LED flow.
-We have identified a range for what can be considered as "High Speed", "Medium Speed", and "Low Speed" based on the standards mentioned here: http://www.speedguide.net/faq/how-does-rssi-dbm-relate-to-signal-quality-percent-439.
+We have identified a range for what can be considered as "High Speed", "Medium Speed", and "Low Speed" based on the standards mentioned here: [Speedguide](http://www.speedguide.net/faq/how-does-rssi-dbm-relate-to-signal-quality-percent-439)

-Based on these ranges, we have set the LED speeds arbitrarily to a value which makes them visually distinguishable)
+Based on these ranges, we have set the LED speeds arbitrarily to a value which makes them visually distinguishable.)

-#### Read the detailed instructions here [Instructable Article](http://www.instructables.com/id/Network-Strength-Display/)
+##### Read the detailed instructions here : [Instructable Article](http://www.instructables.com/id/Network-Strength-Display/)

 ### Components Used
 ---